 One of the kind ladies offered, “Yes it is, we just close our eyes if we don’t want to see.” 🙂

 I have to admit, I was a bit frazzled!
 Instead of braving the sauna with the strange, naked men and working to get rid of toxins to heal my body, I decided to just go home!

-Sweating is one of the best ways to get rid of toxins!
-In fact, certain toxins like cadmium and nickel are going to be more concentrated in your sweat than in our urine.
-You can increase your sweating through numerous ways, such as exercise, hot yoga and hot baths.
+Sweating is one of the best ways to get rid of toxins.
+In fact, certain toxins, like cadmium and nickel, will be more concentrated in our sweat than in our urine.
+You can increase your sweating through numerous ways, such as exercise, hot yoga, and hot baths.
 I actually like doing all of the above, but saunas tend to carry additional health benefits not found in the other therapies.
 I love using saunas for detoxification, as they offer a more gentle alternative to forceful detoxification methods like chelation.
 In fact, saunas are recommended by integrative doctors for people who are not able to tolerate chelation.

 Fifty seven percent of people with Hashimoto’s have reported that using a sauna can make them feel significantly better – about 53 percent reported feeling more energy, and additional improvements were seen in mood, skin health, pain levels and even weight!
 Some of the benefits may be noticeable immediately – saunas raise our core body temperature, and thus our thyroid gland doesn’t have to work as hard to manage our metabolism and warmth.
 But there are numerous other long-term benefits that can be seen with using saunas on a regular basis…

 - The difference between a traditional sauna and an infrared sauna

 - How saunas can help with detoxification, pain relief, circulation, weight loss, aging, cardiac function, and wound healing

 What’s the Difference Between a Traditional Sauna and an Infrared Sauna?